tiy-durham-fe-2015/curriculum/lectures/week7/1-monday-7.md

 ### Hard mode

 - Ability to show the bikes in a pretty read-only view (e.g. without textboxes)
+- Show how many accessory combinations there are for each bike
+  - e.g. If BikeA has 3 accessories, and BikeB has 2 accessories, then
+    - BikeA - 8 possible combinations (including no accessories)
+    - BikeB - 4 possible combinations (including no accessories)
 - Local-storage persistence

 ### Nightmare mode